 Our operations and those of our affiliated entities are subject to extensive federal, state and local governmental laws and regulations.
 These laws and regulations require us to meet various standards relating to, among other things, reports to CMS, personnel qualifications, maintenance of proper records and quality assurance programs and patient care.
 We have entered into standard form agreements with CMS pursuant to Sections 1851 through 1859 of the SSA, pursuant to which we have agreed to operate our plans in accordance with applicable laws and regulations and CMS has agreed to make payments to us under the SSA.
-Such agreements provide for, among other things, the provision of benefits to members, member enrollment requirements, member and provider protections and marketing requirements, as well as recordkeeping and reporting requirements, all with reference to applicable laws and regulations.
+Each CMS contract has a one year term expiring on December 31 of the calendar year and is subject to annual oneyear renewal terms.
+Under the contracts we are obligated to provide our members basic benefits and services covered by Part A and Part B of the original Medicare Program and any applicable supplemental benefits we elect to provide in our final benefit and price bid proposals approved by CMS.
+The CMS contracts further require us to develop our annual benefit and price bid proposals and submit to CMS all related information on premiums. benefits and cost sharing by no later than the first Monday in June prior to the commencement of the subsequent calendar year to which they apply, in accordance with the CMS regulations.
+Each CMS contract may be terminated by mutual consent or by CMS or by us for cause.
+We are required to accept new enrollments, make enrollments effective, process voluntary disenrollments and limit involuntary disenrollments in accordance with the CMS regulations.
+Generally, to enroll or remain enrolled in one of our Medicare Advantage plans, an individual must be a U.S. citizen or lawfully present in the U.S., be entitled to Medicare under Part A and enrolled in Part B, reside in the service area covered by the plan, complete and sign the required election forms to enroll and agree to abide by the rules of the Medicare Advantage plan into which he or she is enrolled or intends to enroll.
+Such agreements also provide for member and provider protections and marketing requirements, as well as recordkeeping and reporting requirements, all with reference to applicable laws and regulations.
 If any of our operations or those of our affiliated professional medical corporations are found to violate applicable laws or regulations, we could suffer severe consequences that would have a material adverse effect on our business, results of operations, financial condition, cash flows, reputation and stock price, including: